 Generally, the IRS can only audit a tax return for three years.
 However, the failure to file international information returns stops the statute of limitations until those returns are filed.
 Civil penalties start at $10,000 for each unfiled international form for each year, with the most common forms being Forms 8938, 5471, 5472, 3520, 3520-A, and 926.
 If it is determined that the taxpayer was willful in their failure to file their international returns, criminal penalties are possible.
 During audit examinations, the IRS will ask the taxpayer if they have unreported income in any foreign accounts.
 A person should seek help from a Washington DC offshore tax compliance lawyer if the IRS has opened an investigation.

-For non-filers, the IRS offers several offshore voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
+For non-filers, the IRS offers several voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
 The following options have different levels of protection, filing requirements and penalties, which an offshore lawyer could further explain:

 - The Streamlined Domestic Offshore Procedures are for taxpayers who non-willfully failed to report their foreign income and file FBARs.
 Taxpayers need to provide a detailed certification narrative explaining the non-willful conduct, and are required to file three years of amended tax returns and six years of FBARs.
 In addition to paying the back taxes and related interest and penalties, a 5% offshore penalty will be based on the highest aggregate value of the foreign accounts.

 - The Streamlined Foreign Offshore Procedures contains the same provisions as the Domestic Procedures with a couple of key differences.
 These procedures are for taxpayers who live outside the U.S. and there is also no offshore penalty.